ddonahuex/chatchk/README.md

 # chatchk
-Chatchk provides example source code demonstrating how to interact with Open WebUI and Ollama API endpoints within a Nethopper Private AI instance.
+Chatchk provides example source code demonstrating how to interact with Open WebUI and Ollama API endpoints within a Private AI instance.

-By default, it sends a "Why is the sky blue?" prompt to both Open WebUI and Ollama APIs, using the gemma2:9b model, which is pre-installed in a Nethopper Private AI instance.
+By default, it sends a "Why is the sky blue?" prompt to both Open WebUI and Ollama APIs, using the gemma2:9b model, which is pre-installed in a Private AI instance.

 This project is written in Go (version 1.24).

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

-Copyright © 2025 [Nethopper, Inc.](nethopper.io).
+Copyright © 2025.
 All rights reserved.

 ## Modules
 Each package listed below resides in ./src/\<package name\>.
 They are listed in